-Take tamper-evident seal (either blue or red) out of the red security bag.
+Take a tamper-evident seal out of the red security bag.
 Completely zip the red bag closed.
 Snap the black plastic zipper handle in place, so it lies flat.
 Slide the seal into the black plastic zipper handle.
 Record this seal number on the Inspectors' Statement.
-If the seal breaks, you will find a spare seal inside the bag itself.
-Be sure to document the new seal number on your incident log.
+If the seal breaks, you will find a spare seal inside the bag.
+Document the new seal number on your incident log.